Frequently asked questions

 I charge £50 per session for individual work.
 My fee is the same for the first session and any subsequent sessions.
 The first session is 60 minutes and any subsequent session is 50 minutes.

-I charge £60 per session, including the first assessment session.
+I charge £65 per hour for couples, including the first assessment session.
 Couple’s work varies in length but will usually be between 60 and 90 minutes and so fees can be adjusted accordingly for longer sessions.

 Do I need to bring anything with me for the first session?

 No, just bring yourself and I will help you to feel able to speak as freely as you’d like to.
 If we are meeting online then it’s important that the space you are speaking from is quiet and confidential.
 When working online, I work from home in my confidential dedicated counselling room.

 How much notice do you need for a cancellation?

 I require 48 hours prior to cancelling a scheduled session, otherwise I will need to charge for the missed session.
 Naturally, you may want to take a holiday from therapy and we will schedule this in as we work together.